MikkoVasankari/mankka/README.md

 [mpv.io](https://mpv.io/) <br>
 [Go](https://go.dev/doc/install)

-### To build/run the project
+### To build project
-To run use:
+To install project
 ```
-go run main.go
+.install/install.sh
 ```
-or build the executable
+and then to run use
 ```
-go build
+mankka
 ```

 ### TODO
-- [ ] Create a CLI argument for filepath that can be used when program is ran
+- [ ] Create a CLI argument for filepath that can be used when program is ran.
-- [ ] Create a sqlite db file for saving regularly used filepaths
+- [ ] Create a sqlite db file for saving regularly used filepaths.
-- [ ] Create a check for file compatability with by mpv.io
+- [ ] Create a check for file compatability with by mpv.io.